From Russia with Love

 Zlatomir Fung, cello

 Three thrilling classics for our November concert — we open with Glinka’s rousing overture from Ruslan and Lyudmila.
-We welcome cellist Zlatomir Fung for Lalo’s passionate and virtuosic masterpiece.
+We welcome International Tchaikovsky Competition winner, Zlatomir Fung for Tchaikovsky’s passionate masterpiece, Rococo Variations.
 The concert highlights Tchaikovsky’s 6th Symphony, his final testament and one of the most gripping and impassioned symphonic statements in the history of music.

 Glinka: Ruslan and Lyudmila Overture